rempsyc/rempsyc/paper/paper.md

 [4] For convenience, colours are only used when the corresponding *p* value is at least smaller than .05

-[5] Once one has identified outliers, it is also possible ot winsorize them with the `winsorize_mad()` function.
+[5] Once one has identified outliers, it is also possible to winsorize them with the `winsorize_mad()` function.